bharatramanaik/Chating_app/README.md

     />

 # Setup
-## Create the specified database and tables (Queries are in Schema.txt)
+## Create the specified database and tables and users(Queries are in Schema.txt)
 ## Clone the repository in to desktop
 ```
 git clone git@github.com:bharatramanaik/Chating_app.git